Soldy/debugrc/README.md

-# debugrc (dabug real challange)
+# debugrc (debug real challange)

-The debug rc is a simple agent based model debug processor Unlike the most of the abm my model have multiple group agent. like a manager.
+The debugrc is a simple debuger for agent based model debug processor But can be usable for other purpose.

 ##init a manager